serengil/exchanging-encrypted-mails/README.md

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <http://www.gnu.org/licenses/>.

+# License

+Chefboost is licensed under the MIT License - see [LICENSE](https://github.com/serengil/exchanging-encrypted-mails/blob/master/LICENSE) for more details.